1995 Copper Bowl

-The 1995 Copper Bowl was an American college football bowl game play on December 27, 1995, at Arizona Stadium in Tucson, Arizona.
+The 1995 Copper Bowl was an American college football bowl game played on December 27, 1995, at Arizona Stadium in Tucson, Arizona.
 It was the seventh edition of the annual bowl Copper Bowl.
 The game featured the Texas Tech Red Raiders, and the Air Force Falcons.

 Background

 The Red Raiders were 1-2 against ranked opponents, losing to #4 Penn State and #13 Texas but beating #8 Texas A&M. They finished tied for 2nd in the Southwest Conference with Texas A&M and Baylor.
 This was Texas Tech's third bowl game in two seasons.
 Air Force finished as co-champion of the Western Athletic Conference in a rare four-way tie, with Colorado State, BYU, and Utah.
 Air Force had beaten BYU to begin the season, but they lost to Colorado State and Utah.
 However, they were the only one of the four to be invited to a bowl game, their 7th in 10 seasons.